Daniel has over a decade of Texas EMS and public service experience.

 - Be an active member in a TESRS department.

-- Volunteer a minimum of 10 qualified years.
+- Volunteer for a minimum of 10 qualified years.

 - Attend 20 hours of annual training and 25% of the department's emergency calls per year.